ReproNim/module-reproducible-basics/_episodes/04-misc.md

 - Explain best practices on submitting bug reports
 keypoints:
 - You cannot reproduce *it* -- unlikely anyone else can
+- Having open sharing in mind from the beginning could simplify future reproducibility
 ---

 ---